aybanooo/HRBS/README.md

 ## Required extension to be enabled in php.ini

     - gd    #This makes changing logo and page cover works.
 Need 'to para magresize mga image.

+# Docker Setup

+    - The docker-compose.yml is lockated in the test files
+    - `sudo docker compose up --build`